 Want some good music to help you focus?
 Check out brain.fm.

-- If you left something out, put it back.
+If you put left something out, put it back.

 You could file this one under “being an aware human”, but with lots of shared common areas, it’s important to clean up after yourself.
 Leaving Tupperware on the kitchen table?
 Tea bags in the sink?
 Coffee grinds on the counter?
 Things can get messy quickly over the span of a busy workday.
 Try to build good habits of putting things away and cleaning up after yourself.

 Our solution?
-Come up with a rotating cleaning schedule to share the cleaning duties across all team members.
+Come up with a rotating cleaning schedule to share the cleaning duties among all team members.

 Okay, so truth be told, we’ve never actually had a Nerf day in the office, but I’m hoping that by writing this into a blog post, the bosses will bring some in for us…